mdewaele25/mdewaele25.github.io/index.md

 </center>

 # About
-I am a 2021 Purdue University graduate in Aerospace Engineering with a focus in Dynamics and Control and a Computer Science minor.
+I am currently a Platform Integration Engineer at The Boeing Company in St. Charles, Missouri.
+I graduated from Purdue University in 2021 with a degree in Aerospace Engineering with a focus in Dynamics and Control and a Computer Science minor.

 # Links
 - [**Resume**](https://mdewaele25.github.io/Miles_DeWaele_Resume.pdf)